Memories of Idhún: Umadhún

 Umadhún was the first world created by the Six gods: Irial (goddess of light and mother of the humans), Wina (goddess of life and mother of the Feéricos), Neliam (goddess of water and mother of the Varu), Aldun (god of fire and father of the Yan), Yohavir (god of the wind and father of the Celestes) and Karevan (god of the rocks and land and father of the Giants).
 It is full of caves because of the high temperatures.
 It was destroyed by the Six gods in the past, before the Seventh god was created.
 The sheks and Szish were exiled there after the Talmannon war.
 The oldest sheks, who don't want to come back to Idhún, still live there, along with primitive, semi-intelligent species.

 Dividing the books

 At first, there were six books: Búsqueda (search), Revelación (revelation), Despertar (awakening), Predestinación (predestination), Convulsión (convulsion) and Génesis (genesis).
 However, the author and the publisher agreed to merge every two titles into one book, and give the three of them a similar length (28 chapters, a preface and an epilogue).
 Those are the three books we know today.

 SM has now relaunched the series, divided into the six initial books.
 The series has also been adapted into comic books.

 Comic books

 The first book has already been adapted into comic books, divided into four parts.
 The last one was published in late 2010.

 In its cover appears Ashran, Aile and Gerde.

 Animated series adaptation

-An animated series adaptation by Zeppelin TV was announced on August 13, 2020.
-It was released globally on September 10 on Netflix.
+An animated series adaptation by Zeppelin TV was announced in February 2019.
+It was released globally on September 10, 2020 on Netflix.